 Each year we will assess how well the Criminal Justice program meets success criteria for one program goal.
-We will present the results of these analyses in an annual report.
 We will use the following schedule:

-- 2017-2018 Goal 2: Approach Criminal Justice as a critical social science - 2018-2019 Goal 3: Offer students an applied understanding of Criminal Justice processes and institutions - 2019-2020 Goal 4: Help students acquire practical knowledge and skills necessary for future careers in Criminal Justice - 2020-2021 At this point, we will have assessed each goal, so we will take the year to reconsider major changes to the program as a whole.
+- 2016-2017 Goal 1: Provide students with knowledge of the historical and philosophical traditions that provide the foundation for the U.S. Criminal Justice system - 2017-2018 Goal 2: Approach Criminal Justice as a critical social science - 2018-2019 Goal 3: Offer students an applied understanding of Criminal Justice processes and institutions - 2019-2020 Goal 4: Help students acquire practical knowledge and skills necessary for future careers in Criminal Justice